-6.1 The Ombudsman must handle complaints in a fair, just, informal and expeditious manner.
-The Ombudsman is responsible for developing and maintaining procedures in consultation with the Board that best achieve this objective

-- 6.2 The procedures adopted by the Ombudsman to handle complaints must include the following: - (a) the Ombudsman on receiving a complaint, will verify with an officer designated by the Member concerned, whether the Member has had the opportunity to consider the complaint; and - (b) subject to reasonable time limits to avoid undue delay in dealing with the complaint, the Ombudsman may proceed to investigate the complaint only after the Member has had this opportunity, and the Member has been notified that the Ombudsman intends to investigate the complaint; and - (c) on receiving notification of an investigation by the Ombudsman, the Member concerned must provide to the Ombudsman within reasonable time limits all documentation relevant to the complaint, other than documentation containing confidential information of a third party, who despite the reasonable efforts of the Member, has refused to consent to disclosure of the information to the Ombudsman.
+- 6.1 The Ombudsman must handle complaints in a fair, just, informal and expeditious manner.
+The Ombudsman is responsible for developing and maintaining procedures in consultation with the Board that best achieve this objective. - 6.2 The procedures adopted by the Ombudsman to handle complaints must include the following: - (a) the Ombudsman on receiving a complaint, will verify with an officer designated by the Member concerned, whether the Member has had the opportunity to consider the complaint, and - (b) subject to reasonable time limits to avoid undue delay in dealing with the complaint, the Ombudsman may proceed to investigate the complaint only after the Member has had this opportunity, and the Member has been notified that the Ombudsman intends to investigate the complaint, and - (c) the Ombudsman may investigate a complaint that the Member has not had to opportunity to consider first if it is deemed necessary to avoid undue delay in handling the complaint for example where a customer is identified as vulnerable, and - (d) on receiving notification of an investigation by the Ombudsman, the Member concerned must provide to the Ombudsman within reasonable time limits all documentation relevant to the complaint, other than documentation containing confidential information of a third party, who despite the reasonable efforts of the Member, has refused to consent to disclosure of the information to the Ombudsman.

-If a dispute arises in relation to the provision of documents under this clause (except to the extent that the relevant documents contain confidential information of a third party), the Ombudsman has the discretion to determine whether any or all of the documents are to be produced; and
+If a dispute arises in relation to the provision of documents under this clause (except to the extent that the relevant documents contain confidential information of a third party), the Ombudsman has the discretion to determine whether any or all of the documents are to be produced, and

-- (d) with respect to all information concerning or relating to a complaint, the Ombudsman must act in accordance with relevant privacy principles; and - (e) in complying with any subpoena for production of documents, the Ombudsman must notify the person who has provided the information which is the subject of the subpoena so that the person concerned is afforded the opportunity to appear in Court to oppose production of the documents.
+- (e) with respect to all information concerning or relating to a complaint, the Ombudsman must act in accordance with relevant privacy principles, and - (f) in complying with any subpoena for production of documents, the Ombudsman must notify the person who has provided the information which is the subject of the subpoena so that the person concerned is afforded the opportunity to appear in Court to oppose production of the documents.